Besides real estate, retirement plans and pensions are often the largest assets in a marriage.

 Retirement plans usually belong to both spouses

-If a retirement plan was built up during marriage, it’s considered a joint asset.
+If a retirement plan was built up during the marriage, it’s considered a joint asset.
 Either part of it or all of it belongs to both spouses.
 It’s common for someone to earn part of a retirement plan during marriage, and part of it before or after the marriage.
 This would make part of the funds belong to one spouse and part of them belong to both.
 This is often called a “mixed asset.”

 How much is one spouse entitled to?
 The rules that govern the division of retirement plans can be complicated, and depend on the type of benefit being divided.
 But the general rule is to divide the benefits earned during the marriage right down the middle.